muhammad-junaid1/muhammad-junaid1/README.md

 ## 🌟 About Me
 - Loving TypeScript & React at the moment
-- Learning DSA along the way
 - Trying to come up with new ideas and work on them
 - I'm self-taught
+- Exploring Indie Hacking & Startups
 <br/>

 ## 👀 At the moment
-Working on a big React project and practicing DSA.
+Working on small software ideas and sharing my journey on socials

 </br>